-Hengseng Sustainable Development Consulting Co., Ltd. (Hengseng, We) has been entrusted by the management of Voltronic Power Technology Corp (Voltronic Power, the Company) to conduct independent assurance of Voltronic Power Corporate Social Responsibility Report (also call the Corporate Sustainability Report)2018 (the Report).
+HengSeng Sustainable Development Consulting Co., Ltd. (HengSeng, We) has been entrusted by the management of Voltronic Power Technology Corp (Voltronic Power, the Company) to conduct independent assurance of Voltronic Power Corporate Social Responsibility Report (also call the Corporate Sustainability Report )2019 (the Report).
 All contractual contents for this assurance engagement rest entirely within the responsibility of Voltronic Power.
-Our task was to give a fair and adequate judgment on the Voltronic Power Report 2018.
+Our task was to give a fair and adequate judgment on the Voltronic Power Report 2019.

-The intended users of this assurance statement are stakeholders having relevance to the Voltronic Power overall Sustainability Performance and impacts of its business activities during 2018 (January 2018 ~ December 2018).
-Hengseng is a service provider of CSR & Sustainability Services, having qualified professionals in the field of Corporate Sustainability Assurance, Environment, Social and Stakeholder Engagement.
+The intended users of this assurance statement are stakeholders having relevance to the Voltronic Power overall Sustainability Performance and impacts of its business activities during 2019 (From January 1, 2019 to December 31, 2019).
+HangSeng is a service provider of CSR & Sustainability Services, having qualified professionals in the field of Corporate Sustainability Assurance, Environment, Social and Stakeholder Engagement.

 We have maintained complete impartiality and independence during the assurance engagement and were not involved in the preparation of report contents.
 This information and its presentation in the report are the sole responsibility of the management of Voltronic Power.
-Hengseng was not involved in the drafting of the Report.
+HangSeng was not involved in the drafting of the Report.
 Our sole responsibility was to provide independent assurance on its content.